15. NCJLA Certified Coach Program

 NCJLA Requirements Detail

-1. US Lacrosse Membership (Annual Requirement)
+1. US Lacrosse Coach Membership (Annual Requirement)

+- Must have the COACH membership designation in order to access all other requirements below.
 Renew annually, and valid through the end of the season.
-Must have the COACH membership designation in order to access all other requirements below.

-Go to http://www.uslacrosse.org to establish or renew membership.
-Be sure to add your CLUB's NAME to your list of organizations so that the club administrator can view your membership back ground check results, completion date of Safe Sport training and rule tests scores.
+- Go to http://www.uslacrosse.org to establish or renew membership.
+Be sure to add your CLUB's NAME to your list of organizations so that the club administrator can view your membership background check results, completion date of Safe Sport training and rule tests scores.
 All of which are required below.

-Help Document: Click here to access the NCJLA Rules Tests and Instructions
+- Help Document: Click here to access the NCJLA Rules Tests and Instructions

 2. Cleared Background Check* (Annual requirement, included in USL membership process)

-National Center for Safety Initiatives (NCSI) background checks are valid for one year.
+- USL contracts with the National Center for Safety Initiatives (NCSI) for background checks and they are valid for one year.
 When joining or renewing your US Lacrosse coaches membership, adults must choose to join as a “coach” and complete an annual background check at no additional charge.

 - *Coaches under the age of 18 are not required to undergo a background check.

 3. NCJLA Age Level Rules Test (Annual requirement, located in USL E-Learning Portal)

-The NCJLA Boys and Girls Directors develop annual rules tests that cover NCJLA game protocols, reporting procedures and NCJLA modifications to the NFHS and USL rules.
+- The NCJLA Boys and Girls Directors develop annual rules tests that cover NCJLA game protocols, reporting procedures and NCJLA modifications to the NFHS and USL rules.

-Only NCJLA Coaches who have completed the US Lacrosse Coach membership, back ground check and SafeSport training will have access to the NCJLA Age Level Tests in the US Lacrosse E-Learning Portal.
+- Only NCJLA Coaches who have completed the US Lacrosse Coach membership, background check and SafeSport training will have access to the NCJLA Age Level Tests in the US Lacrosse E-Learning Portal.

-*See below for information on how to take the NFHS and USL Rules Tests.
+- See below for information on how to take the NFHS and USL Rules Tests.
 Some clubs may require their coaches to take these tests so that they are prepared to coach at multiple levels.

-5. US Lacrosse Coaches Education Course (One-time requirement)
+4. US Lacrosse Coaches Education Course (One-time requirement)